oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

 2. Click the **Compliance Standards** tab.

-    You will out of box Compliance standards.
-Lets us look for CIS Standard Benchmarks.
+    You will list of out-of-box Compliance Standards.
+Lets' look for CIS Benchmarks.

     Search for "Oracle 19c Database CIS".

     In the **Applicable To** dropdown, select **Pluggable Database**.

     Click **Search**.

     ![Search CIS](images/search-cis-pluggable-std.png "  ")